SBC Governing Documents

 “Christ’s people should, as occasion requires, organize such associations and conventions as may best secure cooperation for the great objects of the Kingdom of God.
 Such organizations have no authority over one another or over the churches.
 They are voluntary and advisory bodies designed to elicit, combine, and direct the energies of our people in the most effective manner.
 Members of New Testament churches should cooperate with one another in carrying forward the missionary, educational, and benevolent ministries for the extension of Christ’s Kingdom.”

-Southern Baptist churches support the Cooperative Program by submitting contributions through a network of state and regional Baptist conventions.
-The state Baptist conventions use a portion of these funds to fuel the ministry and mission goals established by the churches in that state.
-Each state Baptist convention then forwards a percentage of those funds to the Southern Baptist Convention, providing financial support for thousands of church planters and missionaries in North America and around the world, theological education through six Southern Baptist seminaries for more than eighteen thousand full-time and part-time students, and moral advocacy and promotion of religious liberty.
+Churches support the Cooperative Program by submitting contributions through a network of state and regional Baptist conventions.
+Those conventions use a portion of these funds to fuel the ministry and mission goals established by their churches.
+Each state Baptist convention then forwards a percentage of those funds to the Southern Baptist Convention, providing financial support for Convention entities to send missionaries, train pastors and ministry leaders, plant churches and address ethical and religious liberty concerns related to our faith.
 Cooperative Program funds forwarded from the states also provide support for the SBC operating budget.

 The Convention—Working Together for the Gospel